one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Touchscreen - unlikely that this will ever work - fairly uncommon to have one on this device anyway
   - Most DRM does not work.
 This means no Apple TV shows, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
       - This isn't specific to the Dell CB13.
 DRM simply does not work on an iGPU only Hackintosh
-  - ~~Occasionally the trackpad will get stuck in a drag/highlight mode after waking from sleep~~
-    - Fixed!
-07/02/2020
-  - ~~Wake on lid open (you have to press a key to wake)~~
-    - Fixed!
-07/02/2020

 ### To Do:
   - Try to move keyboard backlight control modifications from DSDT to SSDT for easier firmware upgrades